yusufrhacking/TextBased/JOURNAL.md

 Perhaps, when you climb the ladder in the level, something about how language functions changes.
 Like Baba is You, almost.
 I am not sure.

+## 4-21-24

+You have to complete the current chain of steps before you can go to the next one These will be color coded to help
+Adds a nice obstacle to make there more to play with